j03m/j03mblog/js_closures_and_references_and_loops.md

 http://jsperf.com/defined-function-vs-in-loop-function

 The difference is pretty staggering.
 For Chrome on my mac book air the results were 792,625 operations vs 30,155.
-And judging by the inline test history this seems to be the case for all of it.
+And judging by the inline test history this seems to be the case for all other browsers.

 We can expand that test to use function expressions and verify that behavior is about the creation of a function on each loop iteration: